James Rickert, MD

 Rob Rutherford, MD

 Dr. Boniface is a Fellow of the Institute for Professionalism Inquiry at SUMMA in Akron, Ohio where he participates in research and teaching of relationship based/narrative medical care and education.
-He is Professor and Chairman of Orthopaedic Surgery at NEOUCOM, and he also teaches residents in Family Practice and Internal Medicine the joys of musculoskeletal medicine.
+He is Professor and Chairman of Orthopaedic Surgery at North East Ohio Medical University (NEOMED), and he also teaches residents in Orthopaedic Surgery, Family Practice and Internal Medicine the joys of musculoskeletal medicine.
 Dr. Boniface is a Fellow of the American Academy of Orthopaedic Surgery and is a member of both the Ohio State and the Mahoning County Medical Societies.
-He is in practice with his brothers, Ray and Jim, in Boardman, OH.

-Dr. Tom enjoys playing hockey, fly fishing, and old Italian cars.
-He is an Elder in the Presbyterian Church and is the Head Coach of the Cardinal Mooney Swim team.
+Dr. Tom enjoys playing hockey, fly fishing, old Italian cars, and is the Head Coach of the Cardinal Mooney Swim team.
 He lives in Poland, OH with his wife, Lisa, and their 4 children.

 Joel Weddington, MD